-11. Properties Common to both Content and Framing

-Property Name Description byteOrder Enum or DFDL Expression Valid values 'bigEndian', 'littleEndian'.
+GFD-P-R.207 December 2019 - should you say alen /if a property is required?
+11. Properties Common to both Content and Framing Property Name Description byteOrder Enum or DFDL Expression Valid values 'bigEndian', 'littleEndian'.
 This property can be computed by way of an expression which returns the string 'bigEndian' or 'littleEndian'.
 The expression must not contain forward references to elements which have not yet been processed.
-Note that there is, intentionally, no such thing as 'native' endian 14 .
+Note that there is, intentionally, no such thing as 'native' endian.
 This property applies to all Number, Calendar, and Boolean types with representation binary.
-Specifically that is binary integers, binary booleans, all packed decimals, binary floats, binary seconds and binary milliseconds.
-This property is never used to establish the byte order for text /strings with Unicode fixed-width encodings that do not specify the byte order (UTF-16 and UTF-32).
-Annotation: dfdl:element, dfdl:simpleType bitOrder Enum Valid values 'mostSignificantBitFirst', 'leastSignificantBitFirst'.
-The bits of a byte each have a place value or significance of 2^n , for n from 0 to 7.
-Hence, the byte value $255 = 2^7 + 2^6 + 2^5 + 2^4 + 2^3 + 2^2 + 2^1 + 2^0$.
-A bit can always be unambiguously identified as the 2^n -bit.
+Specifically that is binary integers, binary booleans, all packed decimals, binary floats, binary seconds and binary milliseconds. be specified?
+This property is never used to establish the byte order for text /strings with Unicode fixed-width encodings that do not specify the byte order (UTF-16 and UTF-32). requise Deleted: See Section 11.1 Unicode Byte Order Marks (BOM) for details.¶ Annotation: dfdl:element. dfdl:simpleTvpe bitOrder Enum Valid values 'mostSignificantBitFirst', 'leastSignificantBitFirst'.
+The bits of a byte each have a place value or significance of $2^n$ , for n from 0 to 7.
+Hence, the byte value $255 = 2^7 + 2^6 + 2^5 + 2^4 + 2^3 + 2^2 + 2^4$ $2^1 + 2^0$ .
+A bit can always be unambiguously identified as the $2^n$ -bit.
 The bit order is the correspondence of a bit's numeric significance to the bit position (1 to 8) within the byte.
-Value 'mostSignificantBitFirst' means: • The 2 7 bit is first, i.e., has bit position 1.
-In general the 2n bit has position 8 - n.
+Value 'mostSignificantBitFirst' means: The 2 bit is first, i.e., has bit position 1.
+In general the $2^n$ bit has position 8 - n.
 The least significant bits of byte N are considered to be adjacent to the most significant bits of byte N+1.
-Value 'leastSignificantBitFirst' means: The 2 0 bit is first, i.e., has bit position 1.
-In general the 2n bit has position n + 1.
+Value 'leastSignificantBitFirst' means: The 2 bit is first, i.e., has bit position 1.
+In general the $2^n$ bit has position n + 1.
 The most significant bits of byte N are considered to be adjacent to the least significant bits of byte N+1.
 This property applies to all content and framing since it determines which bits of a byte occupy what bit positions.
-Content and framing are defined in terms of regions of the data stream, and these regions are defined in terms of the starting bit position and ending bit position; hence, dfdl:bitOrder is relevant to determining the specific bits of any
+Content and framing are defined in terms of regions of the data stream, and these regions are defined in terms of the starting bit position and ending bit position; hence, dfdl:bitOrder is relevant to determining the specific bits of any grammar region (see Section 9.2) when the region's starting bit position or ending bit position are not on a byte boundary.

-14 The concept of native-endian is avoided in DFDL since a DFDL schema containing such a property binding would not contain a complete description of data, but rather an incomplete one which would behave differently based on characteristics of the machine and implementation where the DFDL processor is executed.
+&lt;sup>14 The concept of native-endian is avoided in DFDL since a DFDL schema containing such a property binding would not contain a complete description of data, but rather an incomplete one which would behave differently based on characteristics of the machine and implementation where the DFDL processor is executed.
 In DFDL this same behavior is achieved through the use of explicit parameterization using DFDL variables to set dfdl:byteOrder.
 See Section 7.7.2 Predefined Variables.